-- Fully fenced secure grounds with CCTV

-- Two fully fitted halls used for PE, Plays, Assemblies etc.

-- The Key Stage One Hall is also used as a dining area

-- Two Libraries

-- An Adult Education Room

-- Practical areas used for cookery, craftwork, music, computer studies (ICT Suite) and science.

-- Three large playgrounds, with a play area attached to each one.

-- A fenced Sports Field.

-- Computers and interactive boards in every classroom, notebook trollies and computer suite.

-- A Community Room for use by parents.

-- A Nursery Unit

-- Resource Base for Hearing Impaired children.

-- A kitchen providing hot nutritious meals

-- Childcare for children between 3 11 years old which runs from 7.30 am to 6.00 pm, term time only, at very reasonable rates.

-- Care Room/Medical room

-- Disabled Access Toilets in both buildings

-- A parents and toddlers group meeting on Tuesdays from 9.00 a.m. till 11.00 a.m.
+- Fully fenced secure grounds with CCTV - Two fully fitted halls used for PE, Plays, Assemblies etc. - The Key Stage One Hall is also used as a dining area - Two Libraries - Practical areas used for cookery, craftwork, music, computing (ICT Suite) and science. - Three large playgrounds, with a play area attached to each one. - A fenced Sports Field. - Computers and interactive boards in every classroom, notebook trollies and computer suite. - A Community Room - A Nursery Unit - Resource Base for Hearing Impaired children - A kitchen providing hot nutritious meals - Childcare for children between 3 11 years old which runs from 7.30 am to 6.00 pm, term time only, at very reasonable rates. - Care Room/Medical room - Disabled Access Toilets in both buildings - A parents and toddlers group meeting on Tuesdays from 9.00 a.m. till 11.00 a.m.